 Yad Vashem.
 The International School of Holocaust Studies, Yad Vashem Boook Review here

 For more reviews, films, and radio-reports about the authentic Theresienstadt Diary of Helga Pollak-Kinsky please visit Edition Room 28.
 Click the following button:

-View our offer to Universities in the US or Great Britain, schools or Cultural institutions and get the Compendium 2017.
+Offer to Universities in the US or Great Britain, schools or Cultural institutions.

 Visitors of this Website since 15 May 2014: